MicrosoftDocs/memdocs/memdocs/intune/user-help/use-microsoft-tunnel-android.md

  ## Connect and disconnect from VPN

 1. Open Microsoft Tunnel.
-2. If prompted to, sign in with your work account.
+3. Sign in with your work account if prompted.
-3. On the **Connect** screen, turn the **Status** switch on or orff to connect or disconnect from the VPN.
+3. On the **Connect** screen, flip the **Status** to connect or disconnect from the VPN.

 Your organization might require you to stay connected to Tunnel.
 This is known as an *always-on* connection.
 If this is the case, the status switch will appear inactive, and you won't be able to disconnect from the VPN as long as you're connected to the internet.